time-series-foundation-models/lag-llama/README.md

 💫 <b>Zero-shot forecasting</b> on a dataset of <b>any frequency</b> for <b>any prediction length</b>, using the <a href="https://colab.research.google.com/drive/1XxrLW9VGPlZDw3efTvUi0hQimgJOwQG6?usp=sharing" target="_blank">Colab Demo.</a><br/>

-<b>Fine-tuning</b> on a dataset: [Colab Demo](https://colab.research.google.com/drive/1uvTmh-pe1zO5TeaaRVDdoEWJ5dFDI-pA?usp=sharing)
+💫 (Preliminary) <b>Finetuning</b> on a dataset using the [Colab Demo](https://colab.research.google.com/drive/1uvTmh-pe1zO5TeaaRVDdoEWJ5dFDI-pA?usp=sharing).

 ____

 Coming Soon:

+⭐ A tutorial for <b>finetuning</b> Lag-Llama.

+⭐ A tutorial for <b>pretraining</b> Lag-Llama on your own large-scale data.

+⭐ Scripts to <b>reproduce</b> all results in the paper.

 ⭐ An <b>online gradio demo</b> where you can upload time series and get zero-shot predictions and perform finetuning.

-⭐ Features for <b>finetuning</b> the foundation model

-⭐ Features for <b>pretraining</b> Lag-Llama on your own large-scale data

-⭐ Scripts to <b>reproduce</b> all results in the paper.

 ____